-Savoury mince pancake bake with cheese sauce.
-A meal the whole family will enjoy.
+Savoury stuffed pancakes with meat sauce and cheese is a meal the whole family will enjoy.

 - Extra pancakes for dessert

-I love pancakes in any shape or form, sweet or
+I love pancakes (or crepes if you live in the US) in any shape or form, sweet or

 This recipe for